-Current Water Demands In 2022, the average daily flow for the entire Winter Park water system was 10.4 mgd.
+Current Water Demands.
+In 2003, the average daily flow for the entire Winter Park water system was 10.6 mgd.
+Prior to 2001 plant flows were estimated using inaccurate tank drawdown and rated pumping techniques.
 The top ten water users within the water service represent approximately 10% of the total annual demand for water.
-Table 4-6 lists the historic water flows for the Winter Park water system from 2009 to 2015.
-The top ten water and sewer users for year 2022 are listed in Table 4-6.
+Table 4-15 lists the historic water flows for the Winter Park water system from 1995 to 2003.
+The top ten water users for year 2003 are listed in Table 4-16.